AgPipeline/Paper-data/README.md

 ## Before you start

+**wget**

 The scripts that reside in this repository use `wget`.
 Please make sure that this tool is installed on your system.

+**Docker**

 The scripts also use [Docker](https://www.docker.com/products/docker-desktop) to run the Docker image containing the algorithms.
 You will need to have Docker installed to successfully generate the canopy cover values.

+**IRODs commands**

+The *tamu_corn* data set is stored on CyVerse in a manner that requires an account, and the installation of [IRODs commandline tools](https://learning.cyverse.org/projects/data_store_guide/en/latest/step2.html).
+If you are processing the data sets individually and skipping *tamu_corn*, you don't need to install the IRODs commandline tools.

 ## Problems when running script files <a href="bash_problems">

-We use [bash](https://www.gnu.org/software/bash/) scripts to run the processes needed to generate the canopy cover values.
+[bash](https://www.gnu.org/software/bash/) scripts are used to run the processes needed to generate the canopy cover values.
 Your computer may support running *bash* scripts.
-We recommend trying out the scripts before installing *bash*.
+We recommend trying to run the scripts before installing *bash*.

 The script files **should** already have their executable permissions set.
-This allows you top run the scripts directly from a command line, as follows:
+This allows you to run the scripts directly from a command line, as follows:
 ```bash
 ./run_all.sh
 ```

-It's possible that a permission's error is displayed if the script can't currently be executed with your permissions.
+It's possible that a permission error is displayed if the script can't currently be executed with your permissions.
 To correct this, run the following command to grant execution permission to the script.
 ```bash
 # Give the script in the above example execution permission